backstage/backstage/.changeset/two-gorillas-drop.md

 '@backstage/plugin-explore': patch
 ---

-Updated the example code in the "Customization" section of the Readme to make the imports match the components used.
+Updated the example code in the "Customization" section of the README to make the imports match the components used.